nihith-nath/Machine_Learning_projects/README.md

 # Machine Learning Projects

+## Introduction
-Welcome to my Machine Learning GitHub repository.
-This repository contains detailed reports and projects that I have worked on, showcasing various machine learning techniques and applications.
-Below is a summary of the key projects included in this repository.
+Welcome to my Machine Learning GitHub repository!
+This repository contains various machine learning projects that I have worked on, including clustering, classification, and regression analyses.
+Each project includes detailed reports and insights derived from the data.

 ## Table of Contents
 1. [Clustering Analysis](#clustering-analysis)
 2. [MNIST Dataset Classification](#mnist-dataset-classification)
 3. [California Housing Price Prediction](#california-housing-price-prediction)